kunikada/key-value-store-api/CONTRIBUTING.md

    - Open a test file and select "Debug Tests" from the VS Code debug panel

-2. Debugging Serverless Offline:
+2. Debugging SST:
-   - First, start the server in debug mode:
+   - First, start the SST development environment:
      ```bash
-     npm start -- --inspect
+     npm run dev
      ```
-   - Select "Attach to Serverless Offline" from the VS Code debug panel
+   - Use the SST Console and Live Lambda Development to debug your functions

 ## Testing